SMARTINFRALAB/SMARTINFRALAB.github.io/_pages/about.md

 <div class="page__col-wrap">
 <div class="page__lcol"><img src="/images/state_estimation.png"></div>
-<div class="page__rcol"><h2>State estimation and control</h2> Like self-driving cars, autonomous water systems will require new algorithms to estimate system dynamics from imperfect sensor data and guide system behavior towards desirable states.
+<div class="page__rcol"><h2>State estimation and control</h2> Like self-driving cars, autonomous water systems will require new algorithms to estimate system dynamics from sensor data and guide system behavior towards desirable states.
 We are exploring how advances in modern control theory can improve our understanding of water infrastructure and inform better operational resilience.
 </div>
 </div>

 <div class="page__col-wrap">
 <div class="page__lcol"><img src="/images/digital_twins.png"></div>
-<div class="page__rcol"><h2>Digital twin models of water infrastructure</h2> Water managers are increasingly seeking the aid of <i>digital twin</i> models that combine sensor data with online models to better understand and control system dynamics.
-We are building groundbreaking real-time models that will allow operators to geolocate flooding, detect maintenance emergencies, and better implement dynamic control.
+<div class="page__rcol"><h2>Digital twin models of water infrastructure</h2> Water managers are increasingly seeking <i>digital twins</i> of real-world water networks that combine sensor data with online models in order to better understand and control system dynamics.
+In service of this goal, we are building new real-time models that will allow operators to geolocate flooding, detect maintenance emergencies, and better implement dynamic control.
 </div>
 </div>